A Romantic Getaway

 - Chinese Culture.

 Head to Chinatown to soak up the captivating ambiance of its narrow streets, old shop houses, temples, medicinal halls, and teahouses.
-Pick up a souvenir in the small stores around the Heritage Centre.
-As lunch draws near, explore Food Street’s sampling of cuisine from local cultures.
+Pick up a souvenir in the small stores around the Heritage Centre, and discover cultural and architectural gems such as the Sri Mariamman Temple and Buddha Tooth Relic Temple.

 In the Kampong Glam area, you’ll be immersed in a rich cultural experience.
 Arab Street is a famous for its silk and basketry, and Haji Lane, a narrow pedestrian way, is becoming a fashion destination known for brilliant colors in unique designs.
 The district’s Sultan Mosque dates to 1824.